 The first thing that many people imagine upon hearing the term “commodity” is often crude oil.
 The reason for that is crude oil’s popularity.
 It touches almost every industry in the global economy and has massively contributed to shaping the world as we know it.
 It affects all our day-to-day activities and is present in everything around us.
 Although the world is now actively seeking ways to turn to sustainable and green resources, crude oil is expected to continue holding its leading position in the commodity market for the long term.

-That is why to become fully prepared and educated to trade crude oil futures successfully you should, firstly start from understanding the basics of the commodity.
-That way, you will be able to explain the key drivers of the price and make better predictions and more accurate analysis.
+To become fully prepared and educated to trade crude oil futures successfully, you should first start by understanding the basics of the commodity.
+That way, you will be able to explain the key drivers of the price and make better predictions and more accurate analyses.
 So, let’s not waste more time and explore the world of the most widely-recognized commodity on a global scale – crude oil.

 Crude oil is everywhere around us.
 When you turn on your light, when you cook your dinner, when you drive your car, even when you choose your clothes – all of these everyday activities are related to crude oil.
 But how is that?